wsmarshall/wsmarshall/README.md

 Hello!
-My name is Warren, and I'm an inveterate bookworm, wannabe Rennaisance man, and perennial wiseacre who sometimes goes undercover as a writer.

-I'm also occasionally studying for a degree in computer science – whenever I'm not wrapped up in side projects.
+My name is Warren, and I'm studying for a degree in computer science – whenever I'm not wrapped up in side projects.